 Have the art applicants bring a portfolio of artwork and describe their own artistic habits and experience.
-At the secondary level, students must respect their art teachers, not only as an educators, but also as artists, in order to build a relationships of trust.
+At the secondary level, students must respect their art teachers, not only as educators, but also as artists, in order to build relationships of trust.
 An applicant’s portfolio reveals her skill level, media preferences, experience, style, and interests, showing ways she will contribute to the school and if she will be a good fit for the department.
 Some strong educators are weaker artists, and some highly capable artists are weaker educators; administrators need to find one who is strong in both areas.

 Prepare some questions you might want to consider in an interview.

-What are some procedures that you will teach your students in the first few weeks as you set policies and procedures for classroom management?
+What are some procedures you will teach your students in the first few weeks as you set policies and procedures for classroom management?

 How do you give feedback to students in timely and meaningful ways?